soundpress/nycadministrativecode/docs/c30/index.rst

 CHARTER.
 The New York city charter.

 CERTIFICATE OF COMPLIANCE.
-A certificate stating that materials meet specified standards , that work was done in compliance with approved construction documents and other applicable provisions of law , or with respect to specified service equipment, a certificate issued by the department authorizing the operation of such equipment.
+A certificate stating that materials meet specified standards, that work was done in compliance with approved construction documents and other applicable provisions of law, or with respect to specified service equipment, a certificate issued by the department authorizing the operation of such equipment.

 CITY.
 The city of New York.

 COMMISSIONER.
 The commissioner of buildings of the city of New York, or his or her duly authorized representative.

 CONSTRUCTION DOCUMENTS.
-Plans and specifications and other written, graphic and pictorial documents, prepared or assembled for describing the design, location , physical characteristics , and other elements of the project necessary for obtaining a building permit.
+Plans and specifications and other written, graphic and pictorial documents, prepared or assembled for describing the design, location, physical characteristics, and other elements of the project necessary for obtaining a building permit.

 DAY.
 A calendar day, computed in accordance with section 20 of the New York state general construction law, unless otherwise specified as a business day.